rudecs/openvcloud/docs/Installation/0-MasterSpace.md

 ### Introduction

-The first step to deploy an Open vCloud environment is to setup the master cloud space.
+The first step to deploy an OpenvCloud environment is to setup the master cloud space.
 JumpScale provides tools to easily do this.

 To bootstrap the installation of the master cloud space, you need to create the **ovc_git** virtual machine.
 This virtual machine will be used to install all the other virtual machines of the master cloud space.

 > **Warning**: Please check or keep this in mind before starting:
 - You must have a working **Redis** setup on your system
-- You need access to the **openvcloudEnvironments** GitHub repositories
+- You need write access to the **environment repository**, that is the GitHub repository that holds all configuration data of the environment, e.g. [gig-projects/env_gig](https://github.com/gig-projects/env_gig)
 - You must have set your name and your e-mail address on your GitHub account
 - Your system must have a working GitHub setup (email and name set)
 - Your GitHub account needs to have access to all involved repositories (SSL offload, Racktivity, ...)